 Companies should have a documented program to identify, assess, track, and remediate vulnerabilities on all enterprise assets within their infrastructure.
 23 NYCRR § 500.03(g).
 The program should include periodic penetration testing.
-23 NYCRR § 500.05(b).
+23 NYCRR § 500.05(a).
 Timely remediation of vulnerabilities is essential and requires strong governance, including assignment and tracking of responsibilities.
 Vulnerability management should include requirements for timely application of security patches and updates.
 Wherever possible, regulated companies should enable automatic updates.

 3: Multi-Factor Authentication (“MFA”)